 Sally Townsend of Oyster Bay (1760-1842)

 There are no surviving images of Sally Townsend.
-Our sketch of Sally as we imagine she looked in her late teems during the Revolutionary War is based on descriptions of her made by friends and acquaintances.
+Our sketch of Sally as we imagine she looked in her late teens during the Revolutionary War is based on descriptions of her made by friends and acquaintances.
 By all accounts, she was a very attractive young lady.
 She was described as petite, vivacious, intelligent, and remarkably beautiful, but her large, captivating hazel eyes were particularly mentioned in diaries of several British and German officers.
-In fact, they were referenced twice in a 1779 Valentine poem given to her by a high-ranking British officer: “Thou knows what powerful magic lies, Within the round of Sarah’s eyes.”
+In fact, they were referenced twice in a 1779 Valentine poem given to her by British officer Lt.
+Col. John Graves Simcoe: “Thou knows what powerful magic lies, Within the round of Sarah’s eyes.”
 And, “‘Fond Youth,’ the God of Love replies, ‘Your answer take from Sarah’s eyes.'”
-Elizabeth Titus, a friend of Sally, said that the young women of Oyster Bay were very popular with the with the British and Hessian officers, and while each of the young women had at least one suitor, Sally Townsend with her large flashing eyes, was beloved by everyone.
-During the long British occupation of Long Island from the Autumn of 1776 through the summer of 1783, Sally coyly flirted with young British and German officers.
+Elizabeth Titus, a friend of Sally, said that the young women of Oyster Bay were very popular with the British and Hessian officers, and while each of the young women had at least one suitor, Sally Townsend with her large flashing eyes, was beloved by everyone.
+During the long British occupation of Long Island, which lasted from the Autumn of 1776 through the summer of 1783, Sally coyly flirted with young British and German officers.
 Though they were beguiled by Sally’s beautiful, hazel, innocent-looking eyes, her admirers never guess the secret behind them; Sally was a spy for General Washington.

 Silhouettes in the Townsend Home